 Moments later, the traffic dam breaks.

 The Wauseon procession picks up speed as it reaches the George Washington Bridge and crosses the Hudson River.
-With the Manhattan skyline receding fast, Sluder points the van due west onto the highway that will take the I-beam _ cataloged and tagged as artifact H-0035A _ to its final resting place.
+With the Manhattan skyline receding fast, Sluder points the van due west onto the highway that will take the I-beam _ catalogued and tagged as artifact H-0035A _ to its final resting place.

 "80 West _ almost seems like home now!"
 Sluder says, smiling for the first time in more than 20 miles.
 "It goes right through our town."